oddbird/oddleventy/content/work/adobe.md

 }
 ```

-Each page has a markdown file that lists the font families
+A markdown file for each page listed font families
 along with some additional data.
-This is where we are
+This is where we were
 able to fine-tune each font-size per font-family.

 ```md